php-http/documentation/docs/httplug/index.md

 There is also the `Http\Client\HttpAsyncClient` which provides the `sendAsyncRequest` method to send a request asynchronously and returns a `Http\Client\Promise`.

-It can be used later to retrieve a PSR-7 `ResponseInterface` or an exception that implements `Http\Client\Exception`.
+The promise allows to specify handlers for a PSR-7 `ResponseInterface` or an exception that implements `Http\Client\Exception`.

 <p class="text-warning">